Fast randomized algorithms for computing the generalized tensor SVD based on the tubal product: Experimental Results

 \end{exa}

-\begin{exa} In this example, we consider the following data tensors \begin{itemize} \item $\underline{\bf X}(i,j,k)=\frac{1}{\sqrt{i^2+j^2+k^2}}$ \item $\underline{\bf Y}(i,j,k)=\frac{1}{(i^3+j^3+k^3)^{1/3}}$ \end{itemize} It is easy to check that these data tensors have low tubal-rank structures.
+\begin{exa} ({\bf synthetic data tensors}) In this example, we consider the following data tensors \begin{itemize} \item $\underline{\bf X}(i,j,k)=\frac{1}{\sqrt{i^2+j^2+k^2}}$ \item $\underline{\bf Y}(i,j,k)=\frac{1}{(i^3+j^3+k^3)^{1/3}}$ \end{itemize} of size $400\times 400\times 400$.
+It is easy to check that these tensors have low tubal-rank structures.
 We set the oversampling parameter to $50$ and the tubal rank $R=50$ in Algorithms \ref{ALG:RGTSVD1} and \ref{ALG:RGTSVD2} and apply them to the mentioned data tensors.
-The execution times of the proposed algorithms and the baseline Algorithm \ref{ALG:GTSVD} are reported in Figure \ref{fig_2}.
-Also, the relative errors of the algorithms are shown in Figure \ref{fig_3}.
-The numerical results presented in Figures \ref{fig_2} and \ref{fig_3}, show that Algorithm \ref{ALG:RGTSVD2} is much faster than Algorithm \ref{ALG:RGTSVD1}.
-We see that the proposed algorithms scale well to the dimension of the data tensors.
+The execution times of the proposed algorithms and the baseline Algorithm \ref{ALG:GTSVD} are reported in Figure \ref{fig_2} (left figure), and the relative errors of the algorithms are also shown in Figure \ref{fig_2} (right figure).
+The numerical results presented in Figures \ref{fig_2}, show that Algorithms \ref{ALG:RGTSVD1} and \ref{ALG:RGTSVD2} are much faster than Algorithm \ref{ALG:GTSVD}, and they scale quite well to the dimensions of the data tensors.
 The accuracy achieved by the proposed algorithms was also almost the same and even better than the baseline algorithm (Algorithm \ref{ALG:GTSVD}), so this indicates the better performance and efficiency of the proposed algorithms.

 \end{exa}